-Lift-Off Oven Door (on some models)
+Lift-Off Oven Door (lower oven)

-The oven door is removable for easier access to the lightbulb.
+The lower oven door is removable for easier access to the light bulb.

 Do not lift the door by the handle.

 To remove the door, open it to the broil stop position.
 Grasp firmly on each side and lift the door straight up and off the hinges.